Nobuhiro Sugiyama: Career

 Sugiyama did not return for the second and final seasons of Magia Record in a major capacity as he became busy with another project.
 In 2022, Shaft debuted RWBY: Ice Queendom, an anime series based on the RWBY web series created by Monty Oum and Rooster Teeth.
 Talks about a RWBY anime had extended back to the mid-2010s when Oum had spoken with Good Smile Company CEO Takanori Aki, where the latter found out that Oum was a fan of artist Huke's work and was interested in making an anime-related work.
 Three weeks after their final meeting, Oum suffered an allergic reaction and passed away.
 Aki was still interested in pushing for the project they had worked on, and staff from Rooster Teeth later visited studios Shaft and Trigger, with production officially underway at Shaft in 2020.
 Huke was asked to re-adapt the designs from the web series, as well as design the new outfits that were to appear in Ice Queendom.
 Sugiyama was given the responsibility of then adapting Huke's redesigns for animation, as well as acting as the chief animation director alongside Yamamura, Yoshiaki Itou, and Rina Iwamoto.
 Director Toshimasa Suzuki noted that the team and Sugiyama faced various difficulties during production, as not only were they working on the project as its own story set between seasons of the main franchise, but that they also needed to be cognizant of certain aspects of the continuity and design sensibilities in relation to volumes that were still releasing.
 Despite the difficulties, Suzuki praised Sugiyama for his supervision of the drawings and designs.

+Influence

+Sugiyama's work had a profound effect on his Shaft colleague Kazuya Shiotsuki, who called Sugiyama's Nisekoi character sheets and key visual drawings to be "god-like".
+When asked who had influenced him the most, Shiotsuki named Sugiyama.
+Nisekoi manga artist Naoshi Komi also noted a significant influence on his work from Sugiyama.
+Komi described Sugiyama's drawings of the cast to be feminine and admired them, and when he first saw the designs and drawings for the anime, he considered them to be "unbeatable" and said that he sometimes imports Sugiyama's drawings and learns by copying them.

+Animator and character designer Akane Yano was also largely influenced by Sugiyama in particular through his work on Ef.
+Though broadly influenced by the series' visual style, she noted Sugiyama's character drawing style and clothing as specifically influencing her work.
+After graduating from vocational school, she had a brief stint as a freelance animator at Shaft where she was given a desk and happened to be put on Nisekoi, which she said gave her the opportunity to get his autograph.